 FIG. 2.
 Collision sequences for the isoenergetic and isokinetic motions of a mass-point particle in a "Galton board."
-The sequences are sets of the collisional functions, $\{0 < \alpha < \pi, -1 < \sin\beta < +1\}$.
-The two cases illustrated correspond to driving fields of 0 (isoenergetic) and $3p^2/m\sigma$ (isokinetic), both at four-fifths the close-packed scatterer density.
-The scatterers are disks of diameter σ and 300 000 collisions are shown.
+The sequences are sets of the collisional functions. $\{0 < \alpha < \pi, -1 < \sin\beta < +1\}$ .
+The two cases illustrated torrespond to driving fields of 0 (isoenergetic) and $3p^2/m\sigma$ (isokinetic), both at four-fifths the close-packed scatterer density.
+The scatterers are disks of diameter $\sigma$ and 300 000 collisions are shown.
 The isokinetic sequence of collisions could also be obtained without friction or constraints, by using an exponentially increasing field.
 See W. G. Hoover, B. Moran, C. G. Hoover, and W. J. Evans, Phys.
 Lett.
-A 133, 114 (1988).

-forces, which constrain the kinetic energy, providing a multifractal phase-space structure with an entropy which varies with the logarithm of the cell size.
+A 133, 114 (1988). forces, which constrain the kinetic energy, providing a multifractal phase-space structure with an entropy which varies with the logarithm of the cell size.
 300 000 points, in a Poincaré section through the multifractal structure, are shown in Fig. 2.
 Now Liouville's compressible theorem applies.
 This section produces a Gibbs' entropy with an essential dependence on the cell size (see Fig. 3).
-The slope indicates that $\langle \ln(f/f{ideal}) \rangle$ varies as 0.15 $\ln(1/\epsilon)$, where ε is the cell width.
+The slope indicates that $\ln(f/f{\text{ideal}})$ varies as 0.15 $\ln(1/\epsilon)$ , where $\epsilon$ is the cell width.

 FIG. 3.
 Cell-size dependence of the coarse-grained distribution function for collision sequences ten times the length of those shown in Fig. 2.
-The Poincaré sections of Fig. 2 have been divided into ε^{-2} cells, with $\epsilon = 1, 0.5, 0.25, 0.125, \ldots$.
-The coarse-grained value of $\langle \ln(f/f{ideal}) \rangle$, where f{ideal} is the uniform distribution, is plotted as a function of $\log_2(1/\epsilon)$.
+The Poincaré sections of Fig. 2 have been divided into $\epsilon^{-2}$ cells, with $\epsilon = 1,0.5,0.25,0.125,\ldots$ The coarse-grained value of $\langle \ln(f/f{\text{ideal}})\rangle$ , where $f{\text{ideal}}$ is the uniform distribution, is plotted as a function of $\log_2(1/\epsilon)$ .
 This example shows that coarse graining does not cure the diverging entropy which inevitably accompanies deterministic chaos away from equilibrium.
 These same trajectories also result from a special time-dependent field, and then obey Liouville's incompressible theorem.
 Breymann et al. have rightly emphasized that the derivatives of coarse-grained entropy, with respect to external variables, can be useful even when the entropy itself is not.
-Likewise, in dealing with systems open to mass flow, the division of entropy change into separate convective and comoving parts can be useful in drawing a correspondence with irreversible thermodynamics.^{30-32}
+Likewise, in dealing with systems open to mass flow, the division of entropy change into separate convective and comoving parts can be useful in drawing a correspondence with irreversible thermodynamics.30-32 VII.
+CONCLUSIONS Liouville's incompressible flow theorem, $\dot{f}=0$ , usually applied to equilibrium systems, is better known than the non-equilibrium compressible theorem, $\dot{f}=-f\Sigma\partial\dot{p}/\partial p$ .

-VII.
-CONCLUSIONS

-Liouville's incompressible flow theorem, $\dot{f}=0$, usually applied to equilibrium systems, is better known than the nonequilibrium compressible theorem, $\dot{f}=-f\Sigma \partial \dot{p}/\partial p$.
 The compressible Liouville theorem usefully links fractal dimensionality, dissipation, and the Lyapunov spectrum for deterministically driven systems, and in a way which simplifies theoretical analysis.
-But Gibbs' entropy, $S=-k\langle \ln f \rangle$, which corresponds, in equilibrium thermodynamics, to the force driving systems toward equilibrium, is a casualty of this analysis.
+But Gibbs' entropy, $S=-k\langle\ln f\rangle$ , which corresponds, in equilibrium thermodynamics, to the force driving systems toward equilibrium, is a casualty of this analysis.
 Gibbs' entropy seems to have no fundamental interpretation away from equilibrium, although in some situations derivatives of its coarse-grained analog may be useful.
 Is there a way to characterize the nonequilibrium fractals so as to form a nonequilibrium potential as useful as the free energies associated with equilibrium states?
 No one knows.
+The singular multifractal nature of thermostatted phasespace distributions is qualitatively different to the smooth nature which one might expect to apply with stochastic uville ; 10=1.